 The location of Yongsan Park symbolizes an extremely turbulent history of war and occupation.
-However sad and sorrowful this history may be, it is still part of Korea’s history.
-The approach for the park design on the site is to uncover the traces and layers of the history by reusing many of the existing buildings and roadways.
-The architectural approach is respectful towards the military buildings on the site and ranges from 100% restoration (such as the Japanese Garrison) to the construction of new buildings on the footprint of demolished ones.
-Also, new additions are added to existing buildings to make them fit for their new use.
-Where buildings disappear, their footprint re-emerges as a trace of history.
-These places, we named 'Madang'.
-The Madang is the ancient Korean word describing an open plaza that can hold various programs.
-The Madangs are simple granite stone platforms in the undulating park landscape.
-They are considered new, informal meeting point for social activity.
+Despite this sad and sorrowful era of Korea’s history, it is still a part of the past.
+The approach for the park design on the site is to respect and uncover the traces and layers of history by reusing many of the existing buildings and roadways.
+The architectural approach of the Yongsan Park design ranges from 100% restoration of the former military buildings (such as the Japanese Garrison) to the construction of new buildings on the footprint of demolished ones.
+Where necessary, new additions would be added to existing buildings to make them fit for their new purpose.
+Where buildings disappear, their footprint re-emerges as a trace of history and these places, we named ‘Madang’.
+The Madang is the ancient Korean word describing an open plaza that can hold various programs and are simple granite stone platforms in the undulating park landscape.
+They are considered a new, informal meeting point for social activity.

 Healing culture: “park-metropolis interface”

-For over 100 years the Yongsan site has been cut off from the city by a secured wall.
-The departure of the US army gives the city a unique opportunity to reclaim the excavation and to colonize it.
-The new Yongsan Park will transform the adjacent urban fabric and works as a magnetic field for urban growth.
+For over 100 years, the Yongsan site has been cut off from the city by a secured wall.
+The departure of the US army gives the city a unique opportunity to reclaim the excavation and to repopulate it with nature.
+The Yongsan Park design transforms the adjacent urban fabric and works as a stimulant for urban growth.
 The interface between the park and the city is diverse and versatile.
-Within and around the park at least 10 different types of relationships are identified: walled gardens, river links, night life districts, new residential neighborhood etc. Heavy traffic corridors appear to obstruct the connection to the city.
-Therefore a dozen of pedestrian bridges will create iconic gateways to the park.
+Within and around the park, at least 10 different types of relationships are identified: walled gardens, river links, night life districts, a new residential neighbourhood, and more.
+Heavy traffic corridors appear to obstruct the connection to the city.
+Therefore, a dozen of pedestrian bridges will create iconic gateways to the park.
 These ritualize the entering to the park.
 North-South a robust green-blue ecological Spine will restore the connection between Nam San and the River Han.
 Programmatic diversity, food, bicycle culture and social media are prominent in the master plan strategy.
 For the realization of the park public participation and soil remediation is the key.
 This will be an open process of healing, seeding and growing.

 The essence of the design is the restoration and dramatization of the original topographic ridgeline connecting Yongsan Park northward to Namsan, and beyond to the distant Buk-ak Mountain.
 This conceptually ties the park into the continuous North-South ridgeline that defines the landscape of the Korean peninsula – the “Baek-du-dae-gan.”
 Along this newly established topography, West 8 has created diverse biotopes that give illusions of the many beautiful landscape types that make up Korea.
 From open meadows to deep forests, from rocky cascades to cleansing wetlands, Yongsan Park provides visitors with an ever-changing landscape experience for all seasons.